HaiderKhan1/Ant-Colony-Simulation/README.md

 # Ant-Colony-Simulation
-An imaginary simulation of a ant colony
+An imaginary simulation of an ant colony
 The program is developed on the principles of Object Orinented Programming for instance:
     - there is an ant super class